 Michael L. Elich joined the Company in October 2001 as Director of Business Development.
 He was appointed Vice President and Chief Operating Officer in May 2005.
+He was appointed interim President and Chief Executive Officer in January 2011 upon the death of William W. Sherertz.
+Effective February 17, 2011, Mr. Elich was elected to serve on the Board of Directors and was made President and Chief Executive Officer.
 From 1995 to 2001, Mr. Elich served as Executive Vice President and Chief Operating Officer of Skills Resource Training Center, a staffing services company with offices in Oregon, Washington and Idaho that we acquired effective January 1, 2004.